kazymovae/jumpstart-bot-tutorial-2022/README.md

 ## Bonus intermediate bot: bonusbot1_text-bot.py

-This script sends out five tweets from the first five lines of an external .txt file, `data/phrases_coined_by_shakespeare.txt`
+This script makes five posts from the first five lines of an external .txt file, `data/phrases_coined_by_shakespeare.txt`

 1. Go to the bot-tutorial-jumpstart-2022 folder.
 Click on `bonusbot1_text-bot.py`